Top Ten Music Highlights of the 2000’s

 6. The South Takes Over Hip-Hop

 Although there were always artists representing the South, their impact reached new heights in the late 90’s, specifically around ’99 with the emergence of Southern lyrical artists like Ludacris.
-At the turn of the millennium, the South kept the momentum they had created and increased their demand for music from early 2000s more than ever.
+At the turn of the millennium, the South kept the momentum they had created and increased their demand for songs from 2000’s more than ever.

 Used to be a strike against you if you were from the South, who would have thought a few years later it would be the other way around?
 Truly a moment worthy of being in the top ten highlights of 2000s.